 16.3 Subject to Regulation 17.1 and the Supplementary Regulations governing award of the degree programme for which they are registered, candidates who do not satisfy the progression requirements in 16.1(b) or (c) may remain registered, on a full-time or a part-time basis, in programme year 1 or 2, as appropriate.

-16.4 Notwithstanding 16.1(c) the Head of a School may refuse admission to an Honours programme to a candidate who has not achieved the required standard of admission specified and made publicly available to students at the commencement of Programme Year 2 in the policy of that School.
+16.4 Notwithstanding 16.1(d) the Head of a School may refuse admission to the Honours programme of an Integrated Masters Degree to a candidate who has not achieved the required standard of admission specified and made publicly available to students at the commencement of Programme Year 2 in the policy of that School.

 TERMINATION OF STUDIES